Call for Papers Submission Information

 All presenters must be current BC-ABA members.

 The Conference Committee will be guided in the selection of proposals by the criteria of quality, content area, significance, and program balance.
-The program must not be used by individuals to take orders for or sell programs, products, or materials.
+Only unpublished papers may be presented, and the program must not be used by individuals to take orders for or sell programs, products, or materials.
 All presenters are expected to follow accepted ethical procedures to protect human subjects.

 Please note that this conference DOES NOT focus solely on autism spectrum disorders; thus, proposals are encouraged across a wide range of behaviour analytic topics that affect individuals across the age range, both with and without disabilities.

-Students and support workers (e.g., behaviour interventionists, tutors, junior therapists, group home staff) are encouraged to participate by collaborating with supervisors/ senior therapists on traditional papers, symposiums miniseminars.
+Students and support workers (e.g., behaviour interventionists, tutors, junior therapists, group home staff) are encouraged to participate by submitting posters or by collaborating with supervisors/ senior therapists on traditional papers, symposiums miniseminars.

 Authors should select the session format most appropriate to the type and extent of information they wish to offer.
-The Conference will include the following four formats:
+The Conference will include the following five formats:

 - Symposium: Organized by a chairperson who moderates the session.
 Three twenty-five (25) minute presentations and a discussant (15 minutes) focused on empirical, conceptual, historical, or methodological research.
 The symposium should be organized on a central theme and all presentations must be submitted together in one submission form by the chairperson.

-- Traditional paper: Forty (40) minute presentations of original, the nature of which can be case study-based, experimental (data-based), clinical, or topic review/synthesis.
+- Traditional paper: Forty (40) minute presentations of original and unpublished information, the nature of which can be case study-based, experimental (data-based), clinical, or topic review/synthesis.
 Traditional papers will be organized by topic in session blocks of 90 minutes, with two presentations per session and a 10 minute question and answer period.